Dialog FIR Decimation

 Details

-Specify whether the unit performs sample-based or frame-based processing.
-Options to select:
+Specify whether the block performs processing based on a reference or frame.
+Options to choose from:

 -

-Columns as channels (frame based)` - each column of the input signal is treated as an independent channel (frame based processing).
+Columns as channels (frame based)— each column of the input signal is considered as an independent channel (frame-based processing).

 |